schneems/non-developers-on-rails/source/01-project/README.md

       create  config/initializers/filter_parameter_logging.rb
       create  config/initializers/inflections.rb
       create  config/initializers/mime_types.rb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/initializers/new_framework_defaults_5_1.rb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/initializers/wrap_parameters.rb
       create  config/locales
       create  config/locales/en.yml
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/boot.rb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/database.yml
       create  db
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  db/seeds.rb
       create  lib
       create  lib/tasks